steffenvan/attentive-multi-tasking/README.md

 # My bachelor thesis  - Attentive multi-tasking

 ## Current status
-- Now running on Atari games (only one at a time though).
+- Showing results with Boxing.
-- The reward quickly converges to a fixed (non-optimal) value after ~1600 frames.
+- Agent stabilizes after ~50 mio frames.

 ## TODO
-- Modify `environments.py` to render the agents actions (by 11th of April).
 - Train on the 6 Atari games and obtain the results (by 16th of April).
 - Add PNN to the architecture (by 25th of April).
-- More...
+- Add PopArt to the architecture (by 27th of April)

 ## Running the Code